kiwix/kiwix-js-pwa/README.md

 APIs, see the bottom of this page:
 [File System Access API and File Handling](screenshots/Install-PWA.md#file-system-access-api-and-file-handling).

-All three apps are available in the WinGet Package Manager.
+The apps are also available in the WinGet Package Manager.
 You can sideload the UWP version (in Windows 10/11) by opening a Command
 Prompt or PowerShell terminal and typing `winget install kiwix.kiwixjs` (this version will not auto-update, but it will let you know when a new update is ready to install).
 Alternative sideloading instructions are available in the [release notes](https://kiwix.github.io/kiwix-js-pwa/app).
 The Electron version can be installed with